Axadiw/MFIGamepadFeeder/README.md

 # MFI Gamepad Feeder

-Have youever wanted to use your MFI (Made for iPhone/iPad) game controller under Windows?
+Have you ever wanted to use your MFI (Made for iPhone/iPad) game controller under Windows?
 With *MFI Gamepad Feeder* it's possible!

 ## How it works?